awesomephant/blog/posts/2021-11-20-whats-a-cms.md

 2. Write templates that look more or less like HTML but have special placeholders where our text and images used to be.
 3. Set up a piece of software that takes our content and our templates and combines them back into regular HTML - because that's the only thing browsers understand.

 The combination of one, two, or all three of these things is called a CMS (Content Management System).
-Some CMS have even more features, like an interface to let you edit content in the datastore or your template, or analytics, or webhosting – but we'll ignore all that for now.
+Some CMS have even more features, like an interface to let you edit content in the datastore or your template, or analytics, or webhosting – but the big, central idea is abstracting content from markup.

-The best way to understand the idea of abstracting content from markup is to look at an example.
+The best way to understand this idea is to look at an example.
 I'll leave out most of the technical details for now - we'll deal with them in the second part: (_Content Management Systems in the Real World_).

 ## An example